 The Company filed an intellectual property suit (the "Company IP Suit") against [24]7 Customer, Inc. ("[24]7") on March 6, 2014.
-On June 22, 2015, and December 7, 2015, [24]7 filed separate countersuits (together, the "Countersuits") against the Company in the Northern District of California (the "Court") alleging patent infringement.
-The trial with respect to the Company IP Suit occurred on May 24, 2021, with respect to the Company's first set of intellectual property claims, and the jury awarded approximately \$30.3 million in favor of the Company.
+On June 22, 2015, and December 7, 2015, [24]7 filed separate countersuits (together, the "Countersuits") against the Company in the United States District Court for the Northern District of California (the "Court") alleging patent infringement.
+The trial with respect to the Company IP Suit occurred on May 24, 2021 with respect to the Company's first set of intellectual property claims, and the jury awarded approximately \$30.3 million in favor of the Company.
 The Company and [24]7 subsequently reached an agreement on the terms of a permanent injunction and that additional costs were owed to the Company in the amount of \$0.4 million.
 On July 28, 2022, the Court granted the Company's motion for interest, awarding an additional approximately \$4.3 million.
 In August 2022, 24[7] appealed the judgment in favor of the Company with respect to the Company IP Suit.
-In addition, a trial to adjudicate the Countersuits has been set for late 2023, and a trial with respect to the Company's second set of intellectual property claims against [24]7 has been set for early 2024.

-On February 20, 2023, the Company and [24]7 entered into a binding Memorandum of Understanding ("MOU") detailing the terms for settlement and resolution of all litigation matters between the parties.
-The terms of the resolution are confidential and provide for a settlement as well as entry into a commercial agreement between the parties.
-Dismissal with prejudice of all litigation matters between the parties is expected following the completion of the final documentation described in the MOU.
+In addition, a trial to adjudicate the Countersuits began in 2023, and a trial with respect to the Company's second set of intellectual property claims against [24]7 has been set for early 2024.
+On February 20, 2023, the Company and [24]7 entered into a binding Memorandum of Understanding ("MOU") detailing the terms for settlement and resolution of all litigation matters between the parties and subsequently entered into binding settlement and commercial agreements as described in the MOU (the "Agreements").
+The referenced litigations are currently stayed and dismissal with prejudice of all litigation matters between the parties is expected in the near term, following the completion of certain collateral documentation described in the Agreements.